adamatan/code-complete-2-notes/README.md

 #### My thoughts
 Considering a typical two-week sprint with 10 work days, that sums up to 2-3 days for architecture (excluding design!).
 That's probably a little bit too much for a small project.

+## 4: Key Construction Decisions

+### 4.1 Choosing Programming language (pp 61)

+Criteria: Developer's familiarity with the language, Lean towards higher-level languages.

+#### My thoughts
+* Prefer a language that fits naturally to the job.
+For example, spending a day learning AWK for a large log-processing job might be a good idea, even if your natural language is C++ or Java. **Good developers fancy the opportunity to learn a new skill***.
+* Prefer a popular language for maintainability sake.